 Some kinds of arthritis are autoimmune disorders.
 This means your body's immune system makes chemicals that attack and damage your own tissues.
 This can cause enthesitis.

 It's a common symptom of two kinds of autoimmune arthritis -- psoriatic arthritis and ankylosing spondylitis.
 Psoriatic arthritis, which is common in people with the skin condition psoriasis, can affect your entire body.
 Ankylosing spondylitis mainly affects your spine.

-Kids with ERA often have a family history of inflammatory conditions, like ankylosing spondylitis, psoriatic arthritis, or inflammatory bowel disease.
-They also commonly have eye redness and pain, along with other arthritis symptoms.
+Kids with juvenile arthritis often have a family history of inflammatory conditions, like ankylosing spondylitis, psoriatic arthritis, or inflammatory bowel disease.
+They also have eye redness and pain due to inflammation, along with other arthritis symptoms.